megnergit/Bertelsmann_CloudArchitect_U1/README.md

 - Azure Disks (managed.
 Kubernetes Data Disk),
   Azure Premium Storage. mounted as ReadWriteOnce.
   Single node
-- Azure Files, accesed by multiple nodes, SMB Persistent volumes : StatefulSets. managed by Kubernetes API PersistentVolume. created by cluster admin
+- Azure Files, accessed by multiple nodes, SMB Persistent volumes : StatefulSets. managed by Kubernetes API PersistentVolume. created by cluster admin
 - Azure Disk
 - Azure Files
-Storage clases
+Storage class
 - default/managed-preimum/azurefile/azurefile-premium
 Scale out
 - pods (replica)
 - nodes (node count)
 Network
-Kubenet: pods get their own IPs (to save IPs in VNet subnet), No talking each other, nodes are on internal VNet subnet. pods are not on VNet.
+Kubernetes: pods get their own IPs (to save IPs in VNet subnet), No talking each other, nodes are on internal VNet subnet. pods are not on VNet.
 CNI: pods are on the VNet subnet